 It is important to note that even if an item still meets the characteristics above, it may still be prohibited for other reasons.
 Provost IT will always provide guidance and work with departments to make purchases which comply with these standards and meet departmental technology needs.

-This policy applies to all users and departments supported by Provost IT, and to departments which receive any level of help desk support from us.
+This policy applies to all users and departments supported by Provost IT, and to departments, divisions, offices, or teams which receive any level of technology support from Provost IT.
 More specifically, it applies to any technology hardware or software purchases within these departments made with university funds, including research funds or grants.
 It also applies to the gifting of information technology hardware, software, or labor of any value to the same group previously described.